Dietetics BSc (Hons)Study level: Undergraduate

 Foundation in Dietetic Practice (Including Placement A) - 20 credits

 This module introduces you to some of the fundamental skills required for effective dietetic practice.
 Topics addressed fall within the HCPC’s competency framework for registered dietitians.
 The module introduces you to the dietitian’s role, skills and attributes in supporting clients to make dietary change.
 Theories of communication and health behaviour change will be considered and applied to the role of the dietitian in supporting clients making behaviour change.
 The module aims to develop the communication and professional skills you will require to work effectively with individuals.
-The module includes a 2-week practice placement in relevant settings which is sourced by the university.
+The module includes a 2-week practice placement5 in relevant settings which is sourced by the university.

-Neurology and Ethical Decision Making - 30 credits
+Neurology and Ethical Decision-Making - 30 credits

 This module aims to develop and integrate knowledge and skills you learned in year one.
 You will explore the medical and dietary management of patients with brain-based disorders and diseases.
 You will have the opportunity to study epidemiology, aetiology (including the influence of genetics), biochemistry, diagnosis, treatment, and management, including pharmacological management, and the required dietary modification.
 This module also introduces you to the principles of ethical decision-making, and to the legal and ethical aspects of professional practice.